dr460ngeek/ReadMe.md/README.md

 - Member 4 (Challenges): ~50 seconds
 - Member 5 (Success Stories): ~50 seconds
 - Member 6 (Vision & Conclusion): ~50 seconds

-This structure evenly divides the content and ensures the presentation stays concise and impactful.
-Let me know if you’d like further refinements!